nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all applicants : `list`
 [Table of contents](#table-of-contents)

-Shows a list of all applicants in RecruitIn.
+The `list` command shows a list of all applicants in RecruitIn.

 Format: `list`